ollyblink/medical-data-app-backend/readme.md

 		- The first one retrieves all user names of users that can access the requesting user's data.
 The second one retrieves all user names of those user's that allowed the requesting user access to their data.

 	4. `DELETE https://localhost:8080/consents/sender/:sender/receiver/:receiver`
 		- deletes a consent between two users (`:sender` and `:receiver`) if the sender is also the logged in user.
+Only a user that granted consent to another user can also remove that consent again.

 ## Known issues
 - For some reason, not all typings work for the `express` interfaces all of a sudden.
 This needs to be addressed asap.
 The application still runs, however.